-If you are interested in joining the Longview Police Reserves, you must be: 21 years of age, possess a valid Washington drivers license, be a citizen of the United States, live within one hour of the police department, have a High School diploma or GED, fluently read and write the English language, be of good health, physically fit, no felony convictions, no convictions of any crime which would preclude gun ownership (including domestic violence assault), no arrests for offenses involving moral turpitude or a pattern of arrests indicating moral character of a questionable nature, be regularly employed or a full time student, good credit, good work record, good driving record, very limited prior drug usage and, without exception, crime and drug free for one year.
-This includes ANY crime even if you were not arrested or charged (discovered during background and polygraph investigation).
+If you are interested in joining the Longview Police Reserves, you must be: 21 years of age, possess a valid Washington drivers license, be a citizen of the United States, live within one hour of the police department, have a high school diploma or GED, fluently read and write the English language, be of good health, physically fit, no felony convictions, no convictions of any crime which would preclude gun ownership (including domestic violence assault), no arrests for offenses involving moral turpitude or a pattern of arrests indicating moral character of a questionable nature, be regularly employed or a full time student, good credit, good work record, good driving record, very limited prior drug usage and, without exception, crime and drug free for one year.
+This includes ANY crime even if you were not arrested or charged (discovered during background investigation).

 The Longview Police Reserve program has developed an outstanding reputation; one of innovation and leadership- locally and statewide.
 Our commitment is to continue our pattern of high standards, quality officers and exceptional service to the citizens of Longview.